dadan-io/angular-sdk-sample/README.md

 </lib-record-video-button>
 ```

-In your app.component.ts copy & paste the following
+In app.component.ts we add the following

 ```javascript
 export class AppComponent {